Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: introduction

+In addition, a large data sample of $e^+ e^- \to \pi^+ \pi^-\psi_2(3828)/\pi^0 \pi^0 \psi_2(3842)$ has also been collected by BESIII detector in recent years~\cite{BESIII:2022yga,BESIII:2022cyq}, which may also provide us with a good opportunity of searching for charged charmonium-like states in $\pi^\pm \psi_2(3823)$.
 Together with $\psi_3(3842)$ observed by LHCb Collaboration~\cite{LHCb:2019lnr}, the $D$-wave spin triplets charmonia have been well established.
-Considering the $J^P$ quantum numbers conservations and the kinematical limitation, one find that $\zcp$ can transit to $\psi(1^3D_J), \ (J=1,2,3)$ by emitting a pion.
-Thus, in the present work, we estimate the branching fractions of $\zcp^+ \to \pi^+\psi(1^3D_J), \ (J=1,2,3) $ and discuss the experimental potential of observing $\zcp^+$ in $\pi^+\psi(1^3D_J)$ invariant mass distributions.
+Considering the $J^P$ quantum numbers conservations and the kinematical limitation, one finds that $\zcp$ can transit to $\psi(1^3D_J), \ (J=1,2,3)$ by emitting a pion.
+Thus, in the present work, we estimate the branching fractions of $\zcp^+ \to \pi^+\psi(1^3D_J), \ (J=1,2,3) $ and discuss the experimental potential of observing $\zcp^\pm$ in $\pi^\pm \psi(1^3D_J)$ invariant mass distributions.

-This paper is organized as follows.
-After introduction, we present our estimations of the branching fractions of the process $Z_c(4020) \to \psi(1^3D_J) \pi^+ $ in Section \ref{sec:Sec2}, where the final state interactions plays the dominant role.
+This work is organized as follows.
+After introduction, we present our estimations of the branching fractions of the process $Z_c(4020)^+ \to \pi^+ \psi(1^3D_J)$ in Section \ref{sec:Sec2}, where the final state interactions plays the dominant role.
 The numerical results and related discussions are presented in Section~\ref{Sec:Num} and the last section is devoted to a short summary.

-\section{THE HIDDEN CHARM DECAYS of $Z_C(4020)$}
+\section{THE HIDDEN CHARM DECAYS of $Z_c(4020)$}

-The experimental measurement indicates that $\zcp$ dominantly decays into $D^\ast \bar{D}^\ast$\cite{BESIII:2013ouc,BESIII:2013mhi}, the $D^\ast \bar{D}^\ast$ pair can transits into charmonium and a light meson by exchanging a proper charmed meson, such kind of meson loop mechanism can well reproduce the decay properties of $\zc$ and $\zcp$~\cite{Xiao:2018kfx,Chen:2015igx,Chen:2017abq}.
-Here, we further extend such decay mechanism to investigate the processes $\zcp \to \psi(1^3D_J) \pi,\ (J=1,2,3)$.
-In Fig.~\ref{Fig:Tri}, the meson loop contributing to the relevant decay processes are presented.
+The experimental measurement indicates that $\zcp$ dominantly decays into $D^\ast \bar{D}^\ast$\cite{BESIII:2013ouc,BESIII:2013mhi}, the $D^\ast \bar{D}^\ast$ pair can transits into a charmonium and a light meson by exchanging a proper charmed meson, such kind of meson loop mechanism can well reproduce the decay properties of $\zc$ and $\zcp$~\cite{Xiao:2018kfx,Chen:2015igx,Chen:2017abq}.
+Here, we further extend such decay mechanism to investigate the processes $\zcp^+ \to \pi^+ \psi(1^3D_J) ,\ (J=1,2,3)$.
+In Fig.~\ref{Fig:Tri1} and Fig.~\ref{Fig:Tri2}, the meson loop contributing to the relevant decay processes are presented.